Jango4936/Group-1-Project/README.md

 # Release Notes

+v0.3 : Front-end Design Overhaul
+- new ui for home webpage
+- new ui for shop login/register Form
+- new ui shop management dashboard
+- added delete appointment(not in shop dashboard yet)

 v0.2.1
 - shop login form added
 - shop homepage added(can show current user name and shops, no appointment management yet)